laurentperrinet/Perrinet20PredictiveProcessing/README.md

-This chapter will review some dynamical predictive processing approaches for vision at different scales of analysis, from the whole system to intermediate representations and finally to neurons \[marr\].
+This chapter will review some dynamical predictive processing approaches for vision at different scales of analysis, from the whole system to intermediate representations and finally to neurons [@Marr83].
 First, we will apply the FEP to vision as a normative approach.
 Extending this principle with the capacity of actively sampling sensory input, we will define Active Inference (AI) and its potential role in understanding